Growth tightness and genericity for word metrics from injective spaces: Introduction

 Recall that mapping class groups (and more generally strong coarse median groups) admit proper cobounded actions on injective metric spaces (\cite{haettelhodapetyt:coarse}, \cite{PetytZalloum24}).
-We shall refer to any injective metric space on which $G=\MCG(\Sigma)$ acts properly coboundedly as \emph{an injective dual of $G$}.
-Work of Yang \cite{Yang2018} yields exponential genericity of strongly contracting elements for proper cobounded actions with a strongly contracting element.
-Recent work of the second author with Sisto~\cite{SZ23:StronglyContracting} uses this to prove genericity for the action of $\MCG(\Sigma)$ on its injective space.
-By exhibiting a sequence of word metrics for mapping class groups $d_{S_n} \in \DDG$ that converges to an injective metric $(X,d)$ on which $G=\MCG(\Sigma)$ properly co-boundedly act, we obtain, from Theorem~\ref{thm:Most_main_theorem} and Proposition \ref{prop:rate_to_density}, the following result in the setting of $\MCG(\Sigma)$.
+In \cite{SistoZalloum2024}, and relying on work of Yang \cite{Yang2018}, Sisto and Zalloum proved that $\omega_{\text{Red}}({d_X}) < \omega_G(d_X)$ for any injective metric space $(X,d_X)$ on which $G=\MCG(\Sigma)$ acts geometrically.
+By exhibiting a sequence of word metrics for mapping class groups $d_{S_n} \in \DDG$ that converges to such an injective metric $(X,d_X)$, we obtain, from Theorem~\ref{thm:Most_main_theorem} and Proposition \ref{prop:rate_to_density}, the following result in the setting of $\MCG(\Sigma)$.